RomeoLB/GameQuiz/README.md

 1. Play an attract loop until the serial command "X003A[1]" is triggered by the Nexmosphre controller.
 The serial command "X003A[1]" will need to be changed in the BACon interactive playlist and in the plugin.

-2. Display the GameÕs rules for 2 seconds (this time value can be changed in the plugin - s.FirstQuestionTransitionTimeout = 2000)
+2. Display the game's rules for 2 seconds (this time value can be changed in the plugin - s.FirstQuestionTransitionTimeout = 2000)

 3. Display 5 random questions out of 20 and ensures that the same question is never displayed in the next game and until 4 new sets of 5 random questions are re-generated.